Tonga: Fahu

 Prior to Western contact, the inner dynamics between the chiefly kinship groups were governed by this social convention.
 Although fahu rights do not hold the same political strength and implications they historically did, they remain, to a notable degree, a part of the contemporary social practices in Tonga.

 Socio-environmental impact of fahu

 Similar social structures to fahu have been cited as significantly beneficial for human adaptation to environmental threats, especially those situated in hurricane-prone regions such as Tonga.
 The benefit stems from the fahu's ability to provide a network and capacity to allow for relocation of people and resources during environmental events, such as hurricanes or droughts.

 However, there have been environmental consequences of note due to the fahu structure, or rather, a disturbance of the structure.
-In the 1980s, Tonga saw a severe depletion of its sandalwood tree due a disruption of the fahu social hierarchy, which was incited by market demand for the resource.
+In the 1980s, Tonga saw a severe depletion of its sandalwood tree due to a disruption of the fahu social hierarchy, which was incited by market demand for the resource.
 This led to heightened local competition and eventually an overharvest of the tree.
 Nearly all of the sandalwood resources were depleted over the span of two years.